make91/pelican-plugins/content/i18n_subsites_released.rst

 Althoug this plugin has been tested, it is quite possible that you will find some bugs or incovenient behavior as it is very new.
 Do not hesitate to file an issue!

-Finally, I would like to thank the Pelican developers for implementing and designing Pelican so well, that making this plugin was straightforward, fast and fun.
+Finally, I would like to thank the Pelican developers for implementing and designing Pelican so well that making this plugin was straightforward, fast and fun.